menouarazib/icme-detection/readme.md

 </ul>

 ## Dataset
-<p>The script will automatically download the dataset if it does not exist in the data folder but if you want to download it manually, it can be found here: https://www.kaggle.com/gautiernguyen/wind-data:
+<p>The script will automatically download the dataset if it does not exist in the data/datasets folder but if you want to download it manually, it can be found here: https://www.kaggle.com/gautiernguyen/wind-data:
 </p>